AJ-RR/mlir-aie/programming_examples/basic/matrix_multiplication/small_dimensions/README.md

 //===----------------------------------------------------------------------===//-->

 # Matrix Multiplication - Small-Dimension Design
 This design is inspired by the whole-array approach but is better suited for thin matrix (Matrix A) multiplication.
-The concept involves splitting the input matrix AA into two submatrices of equal size and performing matrix multiplication for each submatrix using two columns of the AI Engine (AIE).
+The concept involves splitting the input matrix A into two submatrices of equal size and performing matrix multiplication for each submatrix using two columns of the AI Engine (AIE).

 ## Data movement inside NPU